davidan1981/erlen/README.md

 ### Payload

 Also called a _schema object_.
-An instance of `BaseSchema` or its descendents with actual data.
-For instance, the result of `Erlen::BaseSchema.new` is a payload.
+An instance of `Erlen::Schema::Base` or its descendents with actual data.

 ## Usage